-13.5.3 Owner Self-Certification of Minor Fail ItemsConfirmation of Repairs
+13.5.3 Owner Confirmation of Repairs

-In most cases, Pensacola Housing will allow owners to confirm correction of HQS deficiencies by submitting pictures or documents for reviewIf the only deficiencies at an annual or biennial inspection are five or fewer minor (non-emergency) fail items, the owner will be allowed to self-certify correction of the deficiencies to pass the inspection.
-If the owner prefers, they may contact Pensacola Housing to schedule a reinspection.fails to provide verification that the deficiencies have been corrected by the due date, it will be considered a second failed inspection and the owner will be responsible for contacting Pensacola Housing to schedule a re-inspection.
+In most cases, Pensacola Housing will allow owners to confirm correction of HQS deficiencies by submitting pictures or documents for review If the owner prefers, they may contact Pensacola Housing to schedule a reinspection.
 Failure to secure a passed inspection within the time frame for repair either through submitting documentation or a site revisit, will result in abatement of the HAP and may result in reinspection fees and/or termination of the HAP Contract.
 See Section 13.17 below for more information.

 Pensacola Housing may contact the family to confirm the owner's self-certification.
-If the tenant indicates that corrections were not made for any fail items, Pensacola Housing may schedule a Quality Controlnew inspection of the unit.
+If the tenant indicates that corrections were not made for any fail items, Pensacola Housing may schedule a new inspection of the unit.